A group of motivated youth formed LUYODEFO out of a deep aspiration to respond to the plight of the Ugandan people.

 During work days, we provide lunch at our office.
 For schoolteachers, breakfast and lunch is served at the school.
 This includes a combination of most of the local foodstuff: rice; meat or fish; beans; matooke; greens; fruit; and more.

 To reduce costs associated with volunteering, we are making efforts to have volunteers placed with/at members' homes, but this may not always work due to challenges related with lack of adequate living space, better housing, electricity, etc.

-We need help in social media to create awareness and help promote our work.
+We need help with social media, in order to create awareness and help promote our work.

-We need help in translating our website information in French and atleast one more language widely used worldwide.
+We also need help translating our website information in French, and at least one more language widely used worldwide.

-We need help in research and fundraisng to help in securing funds to spearhead our work in Uganda, this may including finding potential funders, writing and submitting grant proposals, and or organizing fundraising drives/events
+Finally, we need help with research and fundraising in order to secure funds to spearhead our work in Uganda.
+This may including finding potential funders, writing and submitting grant proposals, and/or organising fundraising drives/events